Skip to content

 The below examples assume:

-• A template with en_US locale
+• A template with en_US as default locale,

 By default in document templates, option and set fields will just render their key(s).